ome/blog/_drafts/java-web-start.md

 As of Java 7 update 51
 Rich Internet Applications must contain two things:
  1. Code signatures from a trusted authority.
  2. Manifest Attributes:
-   i.
-Permissions (required) indicating if the application should run within the sandbox or it requires full-permissions. ii.
-Codebase (recommended): location of the hosted code.
+   1. Permissions (required) indicating if the application should run within the sandbox or it requires full-permissions.
+   2. Codebase (recommended): location of the hosted code.

 Due to vulnerabilities affecting Java plugins, security experts frequently recommend users to disable Java at least in their browser.
 Since 2013, Firefox, Google Chrome and other browsers have started to block plugins by default.